 Aircraft Structural Repair Design Engineer

-The MOD needs two experienced aerospace design engineers to work within a small civilian design team at Royal Air Force Wittering.
-The work is varied, and you could find yourself working on anything from modern fast jets such as the Hawk Trainer to the historic aircraft of the Battle of Britain Memorial Flight.
+The MOD needs experienced aerospace design engineers to work within a small civilian design team at Royal Air Force Wittering.
+The work is varied, and you could find yourself working on anything from modern aircraft such as the Hawk, Typhoon or P8A to the historic aircraft of the Battle of Britain Memorial Flight.

 1. You will have either: